alanforr/numberreader/README.md

 If the number is not between 0 and 1000 inclusive, an exception will be thrown.

-Documentation can be found [here](https://github.com/alanforr/numberreader/blob/master/target/doc/intro.html) and was generated using [codox](https://github.com/weavejester/codox).
+Documentation can be found in target/doc/ and was generated using [codox](https://github.com/weavejester/codox).

 ## Usage